Hierarchical Adaptive Loco-manipulation Control for Quadruped Robots: Hardware Experiment

 \subsection{Adapt to Object Uncertainty}

-To verify the effectiveness of our proposed method, we designed two experiments with varying object mass.
+To verify the effectiveness of our method, we designed two experiments with varying object mass.
 For the first experiment, the robot starts by confronting an object for manipulation.
 After a while, we remove the object, and the robot continues walking normally.
 Again, after a few seconds, we put the object in front of the robot and made the robot manipulate the box again.
-More details are provided in the supplemental video.
-This successive load/unload experiment demonstrates that the method is not necessarily restricted to loco-manipulation control and can handle locomotion only as well.
+The successive load/unload experiment demonstrates that the method is not necessarily restricted to loco-manipulation control and can handle locomotion only as well.
 Moreover, it is not an obligation to have a rigid connection between the robot and the object during the whole loco-manipulation operation.
-The velocity tracking for this experiment is presented in \figref{fig:load_unload}.
+The velocity tracking for the experiment is presented in \figref{fig:load_unload}.

 Furthermore, we tested the robot with a time-varying mass object.
 The robot starts to push a $4$ $kg$ object, and then we will add three more $1$ $kg$ water bottles sequentially.
 The velocity result is presented in \figref{fig:time_varying_exp}.
 According to \figref{subfig:velocity_time_varying}, although the object mass changes during the experiment, the robot has a smooth velocity, and the plot shows that the robot can adapt to the object uncertainty online.